July 20, 2015

 Clients and Friends,

-Please let me know if you would like any assistance with drafting a comment letter, or if you have any questions.
+Please let me know if you have any questions, or if you’d like to discuss.